ska-telescope/ska-mid-wms/docs/src/developer-guide.rst

 -----------------------------

 The WMS interface needs to be configured with a YAML file which specifies details about the sensors to be read.
-This has the following format:
+This has the following format (note that the Modbus address can either be specified in hexadecimal by using the 0x prefix, or in decimal):

 .. code-block:: YAML